Tim-Solution/ts-flutter-packages/pkgs/ts_logger/README.md

 ## Configuration
 - You can configure many things with this package.
-Please check below example for more details.
+Please check the example below for more details.

 ### Configuration setup
 ```dart